 An appeal to the ICO after Google refusal to a right to be forgotten application

-After reviewing Google reasons for refusing the majority of TR’s Right to be Forgotten Requests, our Right to be Forgotten lawyers concluded that Google was wrong and that the decision to decline his Right to be Forgotten application could be successfully appealed to the Information Commissionaire Office.
+After reviewing Google reasons for refusing most of T.R.’s Right to be forgotten request, our right to be forgotten lawyers concluded that Google was wrong and that the decision to decline his Right to be Forgotten application could be successfully appealed to the Information Commissionaire Office.

 It was difficult to see how any of the URLs listed on Google searches could be in the public interest or of any legitimate journalistic relevance.
-There continued availability was likely to be having a hugely detrimental and disproportionate impact on TR’s personal and private life.
+Their continued availability was likely to be having a hugely detrimental and disproportionate impact on T.R.’s personal and private life.

-It took the ICO nearly 8 months to successfully determine the Right to be Forgotten appeal in relation to TR and to order Google to de-list within 28 days all the offending links from its search results.
+The right to be forgotten appeal to the ICO was successful.
+It took the ICO nearly 8 months to successfully determine the right to be forgotten appeal in relation to T.R. and to order Google to de-list within 28 days all the offending links from its search results.